cgolden15/ExoDevelopment/index.md

 # Welcome to Exo Development!
 Here at Exo Development we have an expanding list of Applications for your use.
-Founded on 12/02/2019 by Golden!!#8008, Exo Development has slowly evolved into what we are today.
+Founded on 12/02/2019 by Golden!!#8008, Exo Development has slowly evolved into dedicated team ready to bring your creations to life!
 Come join us on [Discord](https://discord.gg/RCZhvdDJG8) for more information!

+# Discord Bot Development & Hosting

+## Development Comissions:
+Exo Development is currently open for Discord bot comissions!
+We currently have over 10 active bots serving over 40,000 users!
+Join our server to

 # Projects:
 Currently Exo Development has released the following public projects,